fabyr/bayernatlas-heightmapper/README.md

 One unit in this coordinate system is equivalent to 1 meter in real life.

 ### Example download
-1. Get the GK4 coordinates of the location you want to have at the center of the image.
-Simply right click on the website:
+1. Get the GK4 coordinates of the location you want to have at the center of the image. \
+   Simply right click on the website: \
 ![screenshot of the website](/assets/on-website.png)
   - The fourth row contains the required coordinates. (marked with the text `GK4`) \
     Of course, the dialog layout might change in the future if the website gets updated.

-1. Then, simply download a heightmap using the following command:
+1. Then, download a heightmap using the following command:
 ```sh
 dotnet run 4466640 5418104 heightmap.png
 ```